 - Injury compensation.

-- Medical expenses such as physiotherapy fees, prescription charges, painkillers.
+- Medical expenses such as rehabilitation fees, prescription charges and painkillers.

 - Reduced life expectancy.